hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 ## Digital Watercoolers.

-Work isn't always just about working.
-Have places where people can interact and let off steam.
+Work isn't always just about working. **Have places where people can interact informally** and let off steam.
 At LLF, we have a #feeds channel in slack so people can share interesting things they’re reading online.
 [Some companies][watercooler] have a #watercooler or #random channel for off-topic chat.
 The point is, people need to interact